 We hope you can join us.

-August 18 - 23: We will continue downriver, traveling about 10 miles per day, plenty of time to work on ferrying, pivoting, and catching eddies.
+Days 3 - 6 or 7: We will continue downriver, traveling about 10 miles per day, plenty of time to work on ferrying, pivoting, and catching eddies.
 Each day will present new challenges, both in terms of whitewater and instructional topics such as rigging, safety, repair, self-rescue, swift water swimming and interpretation.
 The most difficult rapids (including Split Rock, Big Mallard and Elkhorn) will come on days 5 and 6.
 We will also take time to explore the Main Salmon canyon, including stops at hotsprings and historical sites along the river.
 As the school progresses, students will take a more active role in the day-to-day logistics and decisions; instructors will offer advice and encouragement and will present challenging scenarios.

 There are three transportation options for the school.
 Please select the one that best fits your travel plans and let us know your choice when you complete your registration form on-line.

-Meet in McCall Option: Meet at 5:00 pm on August 16th at the McCall Aviation Office at the airport in McCall and fly to Salmon before the school.
+Meet in McCall Option: Meet at 5:00 pm the day before the school starts (July 23 or August 16) at the airport in McCall and fly to Salmon before the school.
 If you are driving from the west, this is probably your best option; you can leave your vehicle at the McCall airport (free) and ARTA will arrange and pay for your flight from McCall to Salmon before the school.
 The Stagecoach Inn can provide airport pickup service when you arrive in Salmon.
-We will return you to the airport in McCall on the last day of the school (August 24).
+We will return you to the airport in McCall on the last day of the school (July 30 or August 24).

-Meet in Boise Option: Meet at 5:00 pm on August 16th at the McCall Aviation desk at the airport in Boise and fly to Salmon before the school.
+Meet in Boise Option: Meet at 5:00 pm the day before the school starts (July 23 or August 16) at the Gem Air desk at the airport in Boise and fly to Salmon before the school.
 If you are flying to Idaho for the school, this is probably your best option.
 ARTA will arrange and pay for your flight from Boise to Salmon before the school; the Stagecoach Inn can provide airport pickup service when you arrive in Salmon.
-We will return you to the airport in McCall on the last day of the school (August 24) and you will need to arrange your own flight from McCall back to Boise for after the school.
+We will return you to the airport in McCall on the last day of the school (July 30 or August 24) and you will need to arrange your own flight from McCall back to Boise for after the school.
 Contact McCall Aviation (800/992-6559) or Gem Air (208/756-7382); the cost of the flight is about $200 per person.

-Meet in Salmon Option: Meet at 8:00 pm on August 16th at the Stagecoach Inn in Salmon and fly back to Salmon after the school.
-If you are driving from the east, this is probably your best option; you can leave your vehicle at the Stagecoach (free) and ARTA will arrange and pay for your flight from McCall back to Salmon on the last day of the school (August 24).
+Meet in Salmon Option: Meet at 8:00 pm on the day before the school begins (July 23 or August 16) at the Stagecoach Inn in Salmon and fly back to Salmon after the school.
+If you are driving from the east, this is probably your best option; you can leave your vehicle at the Stagecoach (free) and ARTA will arrange and pay for your flight from McCall back to Salmon on the last day of the school (July 30 or August 24).
 The Stagecoach Inn can provide airport pick-up service.

 If you have any questions or need more information, just give us a call.